hemantaph/gwsnr/docs/probabilityofdetection.md

 P_det = 1 - norm.cdf(snr_th - snr_opt)
 ```

-**Note:** This way of calculating $\rho_{\rm mf}$ doesn't involve matched-filter SNR calculation, but rather uses the optimal SNR $\rho_{\rm opt}$, which is computed using the noise-weighted inner product method or the Partial Scaling method, and then Pdet is derived from the assumption of Gaussian noise.
+**Note:** This way of calculating $\rho'_{\rm mf}$ doesn't involve matched-filter SNR calculation, but rather uses the optimal SNR $\rho_{\rm opt}$, which is computed using the noise-weighted inner product method or the Partial Scaling method, and then Pdet is derived from the assumption of Gaussian noise.

 ## Example Usage